Module 2

 FT Alphaville — AI-generated content query

-I've identified several articles on your blog that appear to be substantially AI-generated, including "The Future of Personal Finance."
-Could you confirm whether this content was produced using AI tools, and whether NovaTech has a disclosure policy?
+Several articles on your blog look substantially AI-generated, including "The Future of Personal Finance."
+Was AI used?
+Do you have a disclosure policy?

-Working to a Friday deadline.
-I'd welcome a conversation with your CMO.
+Friday deadline.
+I'd welcome a call with your CMO.

 Draft your response